pm7y/AzureEventGridSimulator/README.md

   - `false` (the default) subscription validation will be attempted each time the simulator starts.
   - `true` to disable subscription validation.

+### App Settings

+- `dangerousAcceptAnyServerCertificateValidator`: Set to `true` to accept any server certificate.
+This is useful when testing with self signed certificates.

 #### Subscription Validation

 When a subscription is added to Azure Event Grid it first sends a validation event to the subscription endpoint.
 The validation event contains a `validationCode` which the subscription endpoint must echo back.
 If this does not occur then Azure Event Grid will not enable the subscription.